zanejohnson8/PurdueBuildingDjisktrasAlgorithm/README.md

 D E

-Outputs shortest path in terminal
+When executed, it outputs the shortest path between the input nodes to STDOUT.